 Firstly, Scotland’s First Minister Nicola Sturgeon has announced delays in easing of restrictions and says this is “a pause” and not a step backwards.
 However, on 2nd June, the UK Prime Minister said that there is “nothing in the data ” that would suggest a need for moving away from the given June 21st date.
 This is because on June 1st, for the first time since the pandemic began, the UK recorded zero COVID19 related deaths – a milestone that is being welcomed by ministers and health professionals with caution.

 Other government insiders echo the same thoughts.
-The general consensus being that the data is unclear and stress that there are still days to go before the 14th – when the Prime Minister is due to announce whether step four of their roadmap will go forth as planned.
+The general consensus is that the data is unclear and stresses that there are still days to go before the 14th – when the Prime Minister is due to announce whether step four of their roadmap will go forth as planned.

 Having said all this, though this is not the general consensus of the public, it is becoming increasingly clear that experts believe it best to wait it out with restrictions still in place.
 As June 21st looms nearer, it is still undecided whether this will be the case.